How toxic work environment can affect your mental health

 A toxic work environment is something that abuses your mental and physical health.
 The very thought of going to that place in the morning burns your stomach and literally makes you feel stressed and depressed.
 You hate your life for putting you in such a situation and all you pray is to end these work hours as soon as possible.

-I’m going to share my story where I ruined my mental health being in such an unhealthy, soul degrading work environment.
+I’m going to share my story of how I ruined my mental health being in such an unhealthy, soul-degrading work environment.

-How the toxic work environment affected my mental health?
+How has the toxic work environment affected my mental health?

 However, I was totally unaware of workplace politics where women pulled down each other to stay on the top and prove themselves best in the eyes of authority who by chance had literally poor judgment.
 I used to feel so bad for myself to work there but I really had no other options.